Starmer intervention in China spy case collapse would have been ‘absurd’ – No 10

 The CPS dropped the case after deeming the evidence did not show China was a threat to national security.

-Downing Street has said it would have been “absurd” for the Prime Minister to step in after being told the China spy case was going to collapse, stressing the case was a “criminal matter” for the Crown Prosecution Service to handle independently.
+Downing Street has said it would have been “absurd” for the Prime Minister to step in after being told the China spy case was going to collapse, stressing it was a “criminal matter” for the Crown Prosecution Service to handle independently.

+In a fresh warning about China, the head of MI5 has meanwhile warned “Chinese state actors” present a national security threat to the UK “every day”, with the security services having carried out carried out an operation against a threat from Beijing within the last week.

 Statements provided by deputy national security adviser Matt Collins as part of the CPS’s case have prompted fresh questions about why it collapsed.